VW Bug Ads

 1968

-VW Bug - Black and white 10" x 13" ad for the fact that the VW Bug does not change much from year to year.
+VW Bug - Black and white 10" x 13" ad that highlights the fact that the VW Bug does not change much from year to year.
 This ad has a picture of the front end of a Light-Colored Bug with a big "X" drawn over the picture and a headline of "It's been replaced".
 The ad text reassures us that "For the 19th consecutive year, we've replaced the bug.
-With another Bug."
+With another bug."
 It admits that there are 36 nice little changes including headrests on the front seats, larger wiper blades and a decal on the window to show you how to shift.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+They also claim that each year they feel that they "build the 'perfect' Volkswagen" and the next year they go about proving themselves wrong.

 October 6, 1967